 Victor Siegle, a Homer businessman who serves on the board, said the county’s financial analysis failed to take into account the “useful life” of the landfill.
 He argued that by importing tens of thousands of tons of ash, the county would shorten the life span of its landfill, which would lose the county money in the long run.

-“If we bring in ash for trash, we’re going to have approximately twice the density ,” Siegle said at Tuesday’s forum.
+“If we bring in ash for trash, we’re going to have approximately twice the density [in the landfill],” Siegle said at Tuesday’s forum.
 “If you fill the landfill with twice as much, it lasts a shorter and shorter time.”

 “Ash for trash ends up being more expensive than anyone comprehended because all the costs are being divided into a very short amount of time,” he added.